ricsirogi/maze-creator/README.md

   - winning What IS winning?
   - switching between editing and playing DONE
 - make a bot that solves the maze :) Doneish (it DOES solve the maze, but not in the most optimal way, idk if I wanna continue this mess tho)

+- I've alse made it easier to genereate new mazes